DNA from pizza crust linked Gilgo Beach murders suspect to victim, court documents say

 "It is significant that (Heuermann) cannot be excluded from the male hair recovered near the 'bottom of the burlap' utilized to restrain and transport Megan Waterman's naked and deceased body," prosecutors wrote.

-Prosecutors said investigators were led to Rex Heuermann initially after a witness reported seeing a pickup truck when one of the victims disappeared in 2010.
-They also linked him to other evidence including a burner phone used to arrange meetings with the victims
+Prosecutors said investigators were led to Rex Heuermann initially after a witness reported seeing a pickup truck matching the model he owned when one of the victims disappeared in 2010.
+They also linked him to other evidence including burner phones used to arrange meetings with the victims.

 If convicted, Heuermann faces multiple life sentences without parole, authorities said.